MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/attachment-annotation-files.md

 #### [Web API](#tab/webapi)

-The following series of requests and responses show the interaction when using the Web API to download a PDF file named 25mb.pdf from the an attachment with `activitymimeattachmentid` value of `3129ffa5-58a3-ed11-aad1-000d3a9933c9`.
+The following series of requests and responses show the interaction when using the Web API to download a PDF file named 25mb.pdf from the an attachment with the specified `activitymimeattachmentid` value.

 **Request**